portillanath/phylogenomics/README.md

 # phylogenomics
 Hello!
-This repo is an introduction of phylogenomics pipelines and methods design as material for the Phylogenomics class at Uniandes
+This repo introduces phylogenomics pipelines and methods designed as a material for the Phylogenomics BCOM4101 class at Uniandes.